- Payroll

 When Can an Employee Change Their Voluntary Deduction Amounts?

-The most common type of voluntary deduction is for benefits premiums, which are often handled through a Section 125 plan.
+The most common type of voluntary deduction is for benefit premiums, which are often overseen through a Section 125 Cafeteria plan.
 These plans must be set up by the employer and can help employees set aside pre-tax money on a voluntary basis to cover expenses such as childcare or certain medical costs.
 Employees can typically only change or cancel the deduction amounts for benefits during the employer's annual open enrollment period, which varies from employer to employer.
 However, if the employee experiences a qualifying life event, such as the birth of a child or getting a divorce, they may have the option to update their benefits deductions outside the standard open enrollment period.
 Remember that employees can change their tax withholding status at any time by completing a Form W-4 or a state form and can change deposits to other accounts (e.g., savings accounts).

 Tags